UANATACA/ONESHOT-REPO/oneshot_gui.md

 > STEP 2: Network configuration.

-The network settings are configured on the file `ifcfg-ens33`, which can be found in the path **/etc/sysconfig/network-scripts**.
+The network settings are configured in the file `ifcfg-ens33`, which can be found in the path **/etc/sysconfig/network-scripts**.
 Edit the file and insert the correct IP address, network mask, gateway and DNS for your network.

 Then restart network services with command **service network restart**.